god123oriwke4ofjk/html-games/README.md

 # wordle
-stupid worlde i made on notepad, guess any word at any length
+stupid worlde i made, guess any word at any length, or create a custom game with any word you want to be the answer